gayatrisathawane/rentrip-bike-hub/README.md

 # Project Name :  Rentrip

 # Introduction :
 #### Welcome to the Bike Rental System!
 This project allows users to rent bikes for various durations.
 Whether you're a bike rental shop owner or a customer looking to rent a bike, this system has you covered.
-This README provides essential information on setting up and using the system.

 # Features : .
 User registration and login
 ### .
 Browse available bikes